mgiessing/bcn-lab-2084/README.md

 You'll be provided with a workstation that has access to the RADAR environment by using OpenVPN.

-Once you enter the VM rightclick on the OpenVPN icon in the taskbar and then choose `connect` to enter the provided credentials.
+Once you enter the VM right-click on the OpenVPN icon in the taskbar and then choose **connect** to enter the provided credentials.

 ![image](images/0-vpn.png) ![image](images/0-connect.png)

-Once you're connected you can find a quicklink icon on the desktop that opens the OpenShift webconsole where you have to login using **htpasswd** using the provided credentials.
+Once you're connected you can find a quicklink icon **OCP Cadiz Console** on the desktop that opens the OpenShift webconsole where you have to login using **htpasswd** using the provided credentials.

 ![image](images/0-login.png)